 The Apparel Industry

 The rag trade has probably been around since mammoths roamed the earth, and the process of pelts being transformed into more comfortable and elegant wear has remained almost untouched for millennia.
-Well, with the exception, of, perhaps, various sewing machines having been introduced to automate part of this process.
+Well, with the exception, of, perhaps, various sewing machines that have been introduced to automate part of this process.
 On the face of it, what could ever change in this pin-riddled, centuries-old business?
-The answer is “quite a bit,” and many tailoring pros of today may be given a run for their money in the future.
+The answer is “quite a bit,” and many tailoring pros of today may be given a run for their money in not so distant future.
 How can that happen?

 Firstly, ML-empowered Image Recognition and Computer Vision can demystify altogether the process of taking measurements and fitting tailor-made clothes.
-They can render this process a relatively quick and simple procedure, requiring very little skill, if any: a regular cubicle, equipped with several computer-connected cameras, can be used to take body measurements with amazing precision and unerringly.
+These technologies can make the process a relatively quick and simple procedure that would require very little skill, if any: a regular cubicle, equipped with several computer-connected cameras, can be used to take body measurements with amazing precision and quality.

-Subsequently, a customer could simply pick a model from an online catalog and submit their recent enough measurements for an item to be manufactured to order.
-Moreover, Computer Vision & Image Recognition -equipped sewing machines (and these are already in existence) can be used to tailor textiles with greater precision based on such measurements, thereby making a piece of clothing a better, if perfect, fit.
+Subsequently, a customer could simply pick a model from an online catalog and submit their recent enough measurements for the item to be manufactured to order.
+Moreover, Computer Vision & Image Recognition -equipped sewing machines (and these are already in existence) can be used to tailor textiles with greater precision based on such measurements, making a piece of clothing a much better, if not perfect, fit.

 An example of this kind of a device is Amazon’s Echo Look, intended to help a customer make a good choice from among a host of outfits by inquiring from Alexa.
-In a nutshell, one can use a voice-activated camera to take head-to-toe snapshots or short videos of themselves, ask Alexa for styling advice, receive recommendations on how one's present outfit can be complemented with other clothes, compare different outfits, view them from different angles, and, even, share the outfits they like with their friends.
+In a nutshell, the customer can use a voice-activated camera to take head-to-toe snapshots or short videos of themselves, ask Alexa for styling advice, receive recommendations on how one's present outfit can be complemented with other clothes, compare different outfits, view them from different angles, and even share the outfits they like with their friends.